Why you may want to opt out or delete Australian My Health Record

 Your health record may be linked to census and other data.

 The Australian Bureau of Statistics announced its plans to link the census and household survey data to health information and other government databases.
-The ABS's recent decision to retain personal information collected during census have already demonstrated an alarming mission creep and disrespect for privacy and safety of personal information.
-The ABS already claims the have the power to force every Australian to hand over their private information during census and surveys.
-Why also give them access to your deeply personal and sensitive health information when there is [still] a chance to opt out?
+The ABS's recent decision to retain personal information collected during census have already demonstrated an alarming mission creep and potential risk for privacy and safety of personal information.
+The ABS already has the power to force every Australian to hand over their private information during census and surveys.
+Why also give it access to your deeply personal and sensitive health information when there is [still] a chance to opt out?

 You may find yourself avoiding seeing a doctor if your health information is shared online.